Planning to visit some old

-Camel Riding is obviously a fun ride but in desert you will understand the plane of desert riding. people worth enjoy the ride while the canons have it’s own worth from the centuries.
+Camel Riding is obviously a fun ride, want to enjoy the plane of desert enjoy in Cholistan desert.
+Beside the enjoyment of ride, the canons on the fort have it’s own worth from the centuries.

 Cholistan Rally Bahawlpur